-- Class 2B -- Protected for infrequent primary contact recreation.
+- Class 1C -- Protected for domestic purposes with prior treatment by treatment processes as required by the Utah Division of Drinking Water - Class 2B -- Protected for infrequent primary contact recreation.
 Also protected for secondary contact recreation where there is a low likelihood of ingestion of water or a low degree of bodily contact with the water.
-Examples include, but are not limited to, wading, hunting, and fishing. - Class 3C -- Protected for nongame fish and other aquatic life, including the necessary aquatic organisms in their food chain.
+Examples include, but are not limited to, wading, hunting, and fishing. - Class 3A -- Protected for cold water species of game fish and other cold-water aquatic life, including the necessary aquatic organisms in their food chain. - Class 4 -- Protected for agricultural uses including irrigation of crops and stock watering.